CHANDRAPAL-SINGH773/serverless-mongo-crud/README.md

 In order to deploy the example, you need to run the following command:

-**Note - Please replace the MONGODB_URI with your uri in environment in serverless.yml file**
+**Note - Please replace the MONGODB_URI with your uri under environment in serverless.yml file**

 ```
 serverless deploy